William J. Donovan: OSS

 On July 11, 1941, Roosevelt signed an order naming Donovan Coordinator of Information (COI).
-"At the time," Evan Thomas has written, "the U.S. government had no formal spy agency.
+"At the time," Thomas wrote, "the U.S. government had no formal spy agency.
 In 1929, the Secretary of State, Henry L. Stimson, had abolished the highly effective Black Chamber, a code-breaking organization left over from World War I." In Stimson's view, "Gentlemen do not read each other's mail."
-To be sure, the Army, Navy, FBI, State Department, and other entities all ran their own intelligence units, but they were feeble and isolated from one another.
+The Army, Navy, FBI, State Department, and other entities all ran their own intelligence units, but they were feeble and isolated from one another.
 They also saw Donovan's new operation as a threat to their turfs.

 Nevertheless, Donovan began to lay the groundwork for a centralized intelligence program.
-It was he who organized the COI's New York headquarters in Room 3603 of Rockefeller Center in October 1941 and asked Allen Dulles to head it; the offices Dulles took were on the floor immediately above the location of the operations of Britain's MI6.
-Evan Thomas has described the OSS as an "informal" and "freewheeling" place where "[r]ank meant little."
+Working closely with Dick Ellis, it was he who organized the COI's New York headquarters in Room 3603 of Rockefeller Center in October 1941 and asked Allen Dulles to head it; the offices Dulles took were on the floor immediately above the location of the operations of Britain's MI6.
+Thomas has described the OSS as an "informal" and "freewheeling" place where "[r]ank meant little."
 David Bruce later recalled: "Woe to the officer who turned down a project because, on its face, it seemed ridiculous or at least unusual ...
 His [referring to the ideal officers in the OSS, contrasting with the aforementioned officers, who turned down such projects] imagination was unlimited.
 Ideas were his plaything.
 Excitement made him snort like a race horse."
 Throughout the war, the OSS would endure criticism by segments of the U.S. media and by many highly placed figures in the U.S. government and military.
 General George Marshall was an early critic but later changed his mind.
 Eisenhower was always supportive, as was General George Patton.